Genez-io/genezio-landing-page/deployment-platform/content/posts/automating_supplier_order_processing_with_genezio_a_case_study_of_mybenefits.md

 ## Results: Metrics That Matter

-MyBenefits built a modular system using Genezio’s features.
+MyBenefits built a modular system using DeployApps’s features.
 Below is the technical blueprint:

 - 100% Automation: Zero manual steps in order processing.
 - 70% Reduction in time spent on order management.
 - 50% Faster Communication: Real-time supplier updates via webhooks vs. legacy email parsing.
 - Reliability: Retry queues reduced unresolved failures by 90%.

-“Genezio gave us environments, cron jobs, queues, and webhooks out of the box.
+“DeployApps gave us environments, cron jobs, queues, and webhooks out of the box.
 Integrating Google Drive, Gmail, and custom APIs was straightforward, letting us automate 100% of orders and focus on scaling.”
 — Radu Tapus, Head of Product @MyBenefits

 ## Beyond Automation: Expanding the Product Suite

-Post-launch, the team reused Genezio’s framework to build:
+Post-launch, the team reused DeployApps’s framework to build:

 - Invoicing tool: Takes the consumption data from the platform and invoices the customer
 - ROI Calculator: Quantifies client savings from benefit programs.